 The estimation of air-sea CO2 fluxes is largely dependent on wind speed through the gas transfer velocity parameterization.
 This sketch visualizes this estimation by using data obtained on board an opportunity vessel that transported Citröen cars from/to Vigo (Spain) to/from Saint Nazaire (France), from October 2002 to July 2003.
 You can explore the spatio-temporal variability of the CO2 flux along the route.
 Moreover, you can examine the differences in the estimation when a different wind speed source is selected or the algorithm employed to perform the estimation is modified.
 If you like this sketch or you want to learn more, please, visit and cite our published article in Biogeosciences: Otero, P., X. A. Padin, M. Ruiz-Villarreal, L. M. García-García, A. F. Ríos and F. F. Pérez.
 Net sea–air CO2 flux uncertainties in the Bay of Biscay based on the choice of wind speed products and gas transfer parameterizations.
 Biogeosciences, 10, 2993-3005, 2013.

-The tide gauge of Vigo is currently located at the fisheries harbour and measures the sea level from 1943 onwards, with a gap between 1959 and 1961.

-New page | The estimation of air-sea CO2 fluxes is largely dependent on wind speed through the gas transfer velocity parameterization.
-This sketch visualizes this estimation by using data obtained on board an opportunity vessel that transported Citröen cars from/to Vigo (Spain) to/from Saint Nazaire (France), from October 2002 to July 2003.
-You can explore the spatio-temporal variability of the CO2 flux along the route.
-Moreover, you can examine the differences in the estimation when a different wind speed source is selected or the algorithm employed to perform the estimation is modified.
-If you like this sketch or you want to learn more, please, visit and cite our published article in Biogeosciences: Otero, P., X. A. Padin, M. Ruiz-Villarreal, L. M. García-García, A. F. Ríos and F. F. Pérez.
-Net sea–air CO2 flux uncertainties in the Bay of Biscay based on the choice of wind speed products and gas transfer parameterizations.
-Biogeosciences, 10, 2993-3005, 2013.

 The tide gauge of A Coruña is located near the Real Club Náutico and it measures the sea level from 1943 onwards, with a gap between 1959 and 1961.